 Investing in our common stock involves risks.
-You should read the section entitled "Risk Factors" beginning on page 21 of this prospectus for a discussion of the following and other risks that you should consider before investing in our common stock:
+See "Risk Factors" beginning on page 22 of this prospectus for a discussion of the following and other risks:

-• We are dependent upon our Manager, its affiliates and their key personnel and may not find a suitable replacement if the management agreement with our Manager is terminated or such key personnel are no longer available to us.

-- There are potential conflicts of interest in our relationship with our Manager and its affiliates, which could result in decisions that are not in the best interests of our stockholders, such as conflicts in allocating investments that may also be suitable for entities or accounts managed by Angelo, Gordon or in allocating time of officers and other employees between us and other operations or funds managed by Angelo, Gordon. - We are a new company with no operating history, and our Manager's senior management team has limited experience operating a REIT or a public company.
-Accordingly, we may not operate successfully or generate sufficient operating cash flows to make or sustain distributions to our stockholders. - We may not terminate or elect not to renew the management agreement, even in the event of our Manager's poor performance, without having to pay substantial termination fees. - We have not yet identified specific investments in our target assets.
+- We are dependent upon our Manager, its affiliates and their key personnel and may not find a suitable replacement if the management agreement with our Manager is terminated or such key personnel are no longer available to us. - There are potential conflicts of interest in our relationship with our Manager and its affiliates, which could result in decisions that are not in the best interests of our stockholders, such as conflicts in allocating investments that may also be suitable for entities or accounts managed by Angelo, Gordon or in allocating time of officers and other employees between us and other operations or funds managed by Angelo, Gordon - We are a new company with no operating history, and our Manager's senior management team has limited experience operating a REIT or a public company.
+Accordingly, we may not operate successfully or generate sufficient operating cash flows to make or sustain distributions to our stockholders. - We may not terminate or elect not to renew the management agreement, even in the event of our Manager's poor performance, without having to pay substantial termination fees. - · We have not yet identified specific investments in our target assets.
 We may change our targeted class of investments without stockholder notice or consent. - There is no assurance that we will be able to make investments from time to time on favorable terms, or at all, which satisfy our investment strategy or otherwise generate attractive risk-adjusted returns. - Our failure to qualify as a REIT would result in higher taxes and reduced cash available for distribution to our stockholders and may have significant adverse consequences on the market price of our common stock. - Continuing to qualify for an exemption under the Investment Company Act imposes limits on our business.

-Per share Total
+Per share 1 otal

 Public offering price \$ \$

 Underwriting discount(1) \$ \$

 Proceeds, to us, before expenses \$ \$

-(1) All shares sold to certain investors in private funds managed by affiliates of Angelo, Gordon will be purchased by the underwriters from us at \$ per share, representing a discount to the underwriters of \$ per share, all of which discount will be payable by us at closing.
-For all of the other shares sold in the offering described in this prospectus, the underwriters will be entitled to receive \$ per share from us at closing.
-In addition, our Manager will pay to the underwriters \$ per share for such shares sold in the offering at closing, and the underwriters will forego the receipt of payment of \$ per share, subject to the following.
-We will agree to reimburse the \$ per share to our Manager and pay the \$ per share to the underwriters if during any full four calendar quarter period during the 24 full calendar quarters after the consummation of this offering our Core Earnings (as described herein) for any such four-quarter period exceeds an % performance hurdle rate (as described herein).
-If this requirement is not satisfied, the aggregate underwriting discount paid by us, based on \$ per share (or % of the public offering price), and by our Manager based on \$ per share (or % of the public offering price), and by our Manager based on \$ per share (or % of the public offering price), would be \$, taking into account shares sold to certain investors in private funds managed by affiliates of Angelo, Gordon.
+(1) The underwriters have agreed to reserve up to 750,000 shares for sale to certain former or existing investors in private funds managed by affiliates of Angelo, Gordon.
+Such shares will be purchased by the underwriters from us at \$ per share, representing a discount to the underwriters of \$ per share, all of which discount will be payable by our Manager on our behalf at closing.
+We refer to these shares as the "reserved shares."
+For all other shares sold in the offering described in this prospectus, the underwriters will be entitled to receive \$ per share payable by our Manager at closing, and the underwriters will forego the receipt of payment of \$ per share, subject to the following.
+We will agree to reimburse the \$ per share for these shares and the \$ per share for the reserved shares, if any, to our Manager and pay the \$ per share to the underwriters if during any full four calendar quarter period during the 24 full calendar quarters after the consummation of this offering our Core Earnings (as described herein) for any such four quarter period exceeds an 8% performance hurdle rate (as described herein).
+If this requirement is not satisfied, we will pay no underwriting discount in this offering.
 See "Underwriting."

-The underwriters may also purchase up to an additional 3,000,000 shares of common stock from us at the public offering price, less the underwriting discount, within 30 days after the date of this prospectus to cover overallotments, if any.
+The underwriters may also purchase up to an additional 1,875,000 shares of common stock from us at the public offering price, less the underwriting discount, within 30 days after the date of this prospectus to cover overallotments, if any.